rustyrussell/centurymetadata/README.md

 ## Feedback

-Advice, suggestions, kudos, blame: you can reach us on [Twitter](https://twitter.com/centurymetadata), or send [me email](mailto:rusty@rustcorp.com.au) or other contact as listed on [my personal site](https://rusty.ozlabs.org).
+Advice, suggestions, kudos, blame: hosting is on [GitHub](https://github.com/rustyrussell/centurymetadata), and you can reach us on [Twitter](https://twitter.com/centurymetadata), or send
+[me email](mailto:rusty@rustcorp.com.au) or other contact as listed on [my personal site](https://rusty.ozlabs.org).